samsbrain/SamsOS/README.md

 # SamOS

-The brain dump for all things residency, life and improving myself.
+The organizer for all things residency, life and improving myself.

 ## Mission

-Reduce decision fatigue by organizing every aspect of life, residency (and attending life), and training into one place.
+Reduce decision fatigue by organizing every aspect of life, work, and training into one place.

 ## Areas